Are the Cowboys the team to beat in the NFC East?

 Washington did a nice job upgrading its defensive line, including with former Cowboy Terrell McClain, according to Barnwell, but the firing of general manager Scot McCloughan was strange and there is no long-term commitment from Kirk Cousins.

-The Eagles gave second-year quarterback Carson Wentz more options at receiver with Alshon Jeffery and Torrey Smith and added some smart pieces to its defensive line as well, but they have major cornerback questions.
+The Eagles gave second-year quarterback Carson Wentz more options at receiver with Alshon Jeffery and Torrey Smith and added some smart pieces to the defensive line as well, but they have major cornerback questions.

-The Giants gave Eli Manning more pieces, too (Brandon Marshall, Evan Engram), but didn’t really find more help to protect Manning.
+The Giants gave Eli Manning more pieces, too (Brandon Marshall, Evan Engram), but they didn’t really find more help to protect Manning.

 Interestingly, the Giants, Eagles and Washington all made moves along their defensive line.
 You have to think that is in response to the Cowboys' offensive line anchored by three All-Pros in Tyron Smith, Travis Frederick and Zack Martin.